Mike Mansfield: Military service

 Mansfield was a Private First Class in the US Marine Corps from 1920 to 1922.
 He served in the Western Recruiting Division at San Francisco until January 1921, when he was transferred to the Marine Barracks at Puget Sound, Washington.
 The following month, he was detached to the Guard Company, Marine Barracks, Navy Yard, Mare Island, California.
 In April, he boarded the USAT Sherman, bound for the Philippines.
 After a brief stopover at the Marine Barracks at Cavite, he arrived at his duty station on May 5, 1921, the Marine Barracks, Naval Station, Olongapo, Philippine Islands.
 One year later, Mansfield was assigned to Company A, Marine Battery, Asiatic Fleet.
 A short tour of duty with the Asiatic Fleet took him along the coast of China before he returned to Olongapo in late May 1922.
 His service with the Marines established a lifelong interest in Asia.

 That August, Mansfield returned to Cavite in preparation for his return to the United States and eventual discharge.
-On November 9, 1922, Marine Private Michael J. Mansfield was released on the completion of his enlistment.
+On November 9, 1922, Private Mansfield was released from the Marine Corps on the completion of his enlistment.
 He was awarded the Good Conduct Medal, his character being described as "excellent" during his two years as a Marine.